-Result 2: the macroeconomic magnitude of the second dividend remains subdued in the model.
+Result 4: the macroeconomic magnitude of the effects on growth obtained in results 1, 2 and 3 remain subdued in the long run.

-In the long-run, around 2050, the macroeconomic magnitude of the second dividend is expected to be around +0,1%.
-This is in line with the conventional wisdom of the "elephant and rabbit" tale in energy economics (Hogan and Manne, 1977) according to which the size of the energy sector in the economy bares it to entail very sizeable effects on growth.
-We only remind here that what was accurate when Hogan and Manne wrote their article, might be less so in our post-financial crises era characterized by very limited growth.
+Around 2050, the macroeconomic magnitude of these effects are close to +/-0.5% of the level of the GDP.
+This is in line with the "elephant and rabbit" tale in energy economics (Hogan and Manne, 1977) according to which the size of the energy sector in the economy bares it to entail very sizeable effects on growth.
+This is also globally in line with Knopf et al. (2010) who suggest that meeting environmental objectives so as to mitigate the climate change would trigger only limited macroeconomic long-run costs.